 Common Cold Side Effects

 The effects of the cold virus range depending on the severity of the virus and the immune system of the host.
-A cold can ruin a person’s day to a couple of weeks.
+A cold can ruin a person’s day for a couple of weeks.

 Viruses can even lead to complications in the immune system and even mutate and worsen if not treated efficiently.
 The symptoms include nasal decongestion or drainage, sore throat, sneezing, coughing, light fever, headache, body aches and fatigue.